-While heatstroke is preventable, there are several factors that can put you at a higher risk of elevating your body temperature.
+While heatstroke is preventable, there are several factors that can put you at a higher risk of elevating your body temperature and suffering heatstroke.

-- Hot Environment – If you spend a prolonged period of time in a hot, humid environment, you could be at risk for increasing your body temperature to a dangerous level.
-This is known as classic heatstroke, and it occurs most often in those with chronic illnesses or in older adults.
+If you spend a prolonged period of time in a hot, humid environment, you could be at risk of increasing your body temperature to a dangerous level.
+This is known as classic heatstroke and it occurs most often in those with chronic illnesses or in older adults.

-- Strenuous Outdoor Activity –If you perform a strenuous activity in hot weather, you are at risk for exertional heatstroke.
-This can happen as you are working or exercising outdoors, and you may be especially susceptible to it if you are not accustomed to the warm or humid climate.
+If you perform a strenuous activity in hot weather, you are at risk for exertional heatstroke.
+This can happen as you are working or exercising outdoors, and you may be especially susceptible to exertional heatstroke if you are not accustomed to warm or humid climate.

-- Too Much Clothing – If you are wearing thick, dark clothes, your body will absorb the heat of the sun and will not be able to sweat properly, which can cause your body temperature to rise.
+If you are wearing thick, dark clothes, your body will absorb the heat of the sun and you will not be able to sweat properly, which can cause your body temperature to rise.
 Wearing too much clothing in high temperature can put you at risk of heat stroke.

 - Rapid breathing